 There are many changes taking place across North Yorkshire all the time that have an impact on our health and wellbeing, and there is always more to do.
-This document won't describe every change that is taking place but it has been developed to help us stay focused on achieving those things that are most important for local people and make a difference reducing variations in health and care outcomes across the county.
+This document won't describe every change that is taking place, but it has been developed to help us stay focused on achieving those things that are most important for local people.
+It will help us make a difference by reducing variations in health and care outcomes across the county.